 Benjamin Moore House Paint Feeback & Results

 Benjamin Moore’s paints are known for superior performance.
-Their silky smooth finish and feel during application have set a standard that other paint brands attempt to recreate.
-Although, durability and longevity are of most importance, especially relating to exterior house paints.
+Their silky smooth paint finish and feel during application have set a standard that other paint brands attempt to recreate.
+Although, durability and longevity are of the most importance, especially relating to exterior house paints.

 But it is also nice when exterior painters find a product that combines all of the qualities.